 Thermal imaging technology has gone from being the preserve of the military and covert services to just another day-to-day tool.
 The Predator-like ability to see heat is as useful for building inspectors and insulation engineers as it is for search-and-rescue services.
-There is even a growing interest among game hunters.
+There is even a growing interest among game hunters (and those searching Loch Ness).

 While an infrared camera can see at night, that doesn’t necessarily mean you’re allowed to fly in the dark.
 You’ll need to check your local regulations and likely take an extended course in order to be able to operate between sunset and sunrise.
-Every drone on this list is also above 250g take-off-weight, so registration is required in most places.
+Every drone on this list has a take-off-weight over 250g , so registration is required in most places.

 Finally don’t forget that thermal photography is only part of the equation for most purposes; it’s worth thinking about the visual camera and its capabilities.
 For operations like search-and-rescue a good zoom range is very useful.
 Longer optical (as opposed to digital) is always better, too, though perhaps more significant if you’re looking to read a license plate, for example.